knpuniversity/symfony2-rest/knpu/episode1/put-programmer.md

 [[[ code('25591ea067') ]]]

-This will create the Programmer in the database then send a PUT request where only the `tagLine` is different.
+This will create the Programmer in the database then send a PUT request where only the `avatarNumber` is different.
 Asserting a 200 status code is perfect, and like most endpoints, we'll return the JSON programmer.
 But, we're already testing the JSON pretty well in other spots.
 So here, just do a sanity check: assert that the `avatarNumber` has in fact changed to 2: